Mango shoot looper

 Search for permits in the registered chemicals database at Australian Pesticides and Veterinary Medicines Authority (APVMA).

-If you find evidence of mango shoot looper outside Far North Queensland, please report the incident as soon as possible to the Department of Agriculture and Fisheries on 13 25 23.
+If you find evidence of mango shoot looper outside Far North Queensland, report the incident as soon as possible to the Department of Agriculture and Fisheries on 13 25 23.

 The department can also advise on control strategies and appropriate chemicals for use.